East End, Queensland: Education

 There are no schools in East End.
-The nearest government primary schools are Mount Larcom State School in neighbouring Mount Larcom to the north and Yarwun State School in Yarwun to the east The nearest government secondary schools are Mount Larcom State School (to Year 10) in neighbouring Mount Larcom and Gladstone State High School in West Gladstone to the east.
+The nearest government primary schools are Mount Larcom State School in neighbouring Mount Larcom to the north and Yarwun State School in Yarwun to the east.
+The nearest government secondary schools are Mount Larcom State School (to Year 10) in neighbouring Mount Larcom, Gladstone State High School (to Year 12) in West Gladstone to the east, and Calliope State High School (to Year 12) in Calliope to the south-east.

-Calliope State High School in Calliope to the south-east opened in 2020 and will offer secondary education to Year 10 from 2022 and to Year 12 from 2024.
-Once fully operational, it will be closer than Gladstone State High School.